 - 1:14 adult-to-student ratio

-- Cooking, individualized “going out” experiences, Spanish, music, and more!
+- Cooking, individualized “going out” experiences, art, music, and more!

 Our multi-age classrooms accommodate children from 6 through 12 years old.
 The children are not in “grades” and do not “pass” or “fail” grades as in a traditional environment.
 Rather, they progress through the materials at a pace that is appropriate for each individual child.